Jdundas247/Dundas-EDA-2022/Zebrafish_Markdown.md

 Discussion

 > Because maximum velocity is paired with the overall score of different
-> body parts (low score means less developed therefore lower Vmax) the
+> body parts (low score means less developed therefore lower V-max) the
 > data suggests that early hatching via alarm cue does impact
 > development in some way.
 Maximum velocities were shown to be different
 > meaning that at least some parts of the bodies development was
 > impacted.
+A lower maximum velocity would make it more difficult for
+> the hatchlings to escape and predators that they encounter, as it
+> would obviously be easier to eat slower targets.
+One key component
+> missing in this data is temperature.
+Because all trials were done at
+> the same temp, the effects of temp on development is unknown in the
+> context of alarm cue.
+Because of this, more trials are needed in order
+> to get accurate results.

 References